usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/manage-os.rst

 Older operating system versions (that for example have been EOL'd) or proprietary operating systems such as RedHat Enterprise Linux are not automatically populated at the installation phase.
 Population of such operating system versions must be done manually after the initial installation of UForge is complete.

-.. note:: You can only add an operating system version that is officially supported by the UForge platform and has been certified by UShareSoft.
+.. note:: You can only add an operating system version that is officially supported by the UForge platform and has been certified by Fujitsu.

-Before adding an OS to the organization you must retrieve data from the UShareSoft repository.
+Before adding an OS to the organization you must retrieve data from the Fujitsu repository.
 For more information refer to :ref:`populate-db-os`.

 In order to add an OS to an organization you must do the following: